isopod-cloud/chasm/README.md

 yarn test
 ```
 The discovery tests require a `config.json` to be set up in the base directory of the repository to run.
 Additonally the tests for each individual cloud will utilize the first account of its type listed in the file.

+### Creating a release

+Use the [gitlab release feature](https://gitlab.com/isopod-cloud/chasm/-/releases) to create a new semver tag.
+Creating a new tag will trigger ci to publish both a npm package and docker image.

 ## Licensing